my system

 (unfortunately out of production and business)

-Purifi Eval 1 and Ghent Audio Case (DIY)
+Purifi Eval 1 and modified Ghent Audio Case (DIY)

 IMO a very neutral amp.
 It delivers plenty of rock solid power from bottom to top.